Tropical Crop Production

 - Advice extension and research institutions in tropical countries

-- Propose innovative optimization strategies.
+- Propose innovative optimization strategies

-Papers uploaded on Absalon
+Papers and videos uploaded on Absalon

 Tropical Crop Production I - Selected papers